How to sew a fabulous PUMPKIN MUG RUG in 30 minutes

 As you may have noticed, I fell in love with free motion quilting and of course I couldn’t pass the opportunity to practice a little more on this project too.
 I think I’m doing better and better every time.
 I’m hoping to be able to move to a larger project soon (fingers crossed!).

 I made a template for the pumpkin applique.
 It has a smaller pumpkin template, like the one used in this project and a taller one, perfect for larger mug rugs.
 Or you can use both, that would be a fun mug rug!
-The templates are free for my sewing email subscribers or you can purchase the file from here if you don’t wanna join my newsletter.
+The templates are available here.

 - small fabric scraps for the pumpkin template